bonitoo-io/giraffe-cypress/README.md

 `$ yarn cy:reports`

-Generates JUnit and HTML reports to directory `tests/sites`.
+Generates JUnit and HTML reports to the directory `tests/sites`.
 Note that screenshots and screencasts can be found in the directories `tests/cypress/screenshots` and `tests/cypress/videos` respectively.

 **Test and Report**